Azure-Samples/explore-iot-operations/samples/layered-networking/aio-segmented-networks.md

 ### Event Hubs bound data flow

 1. Level 2 AIO Data Flow receives a new message based on its "filters"
-1. Level 2 AIO Data Flow sends the MQTT message, potentially after transforming, to AIO MQ Service running on level 3
+1. Level 2 AIO Data Flow sends the MQTT message, potentially after transforming, to AIO MQTT Broker service running on level 3
 1. Level 3 AIO Data Flow receives a new message based on its "filters"
-1. Level 3 AIO Data Flow sends the MQTT message, potentially after transforming, to AIO MQ Service running on level 4
+1. Level 3 AIO Data Flow sends the MQTT message, potentially after transforming, to AIO MQTT Broker service running on level 4
 1. Level 4 AIO Data Flow receives a new message based on its "filters"
 1. Level 4 AIO Data Flow sends the MQTT message, potentially after transformation, to Event Hubs